A tribute to my father

 Growing up I could never understand why people actually had children, well more than one anyway.
 It seemed such unnecessary work and caused so many small (- to big admittedly) daily problems.
 From the expenditure for clothing and food and multiple child visits and holidays which overwhelmed the poor hosts, to sibling rivalry (very bad) to varied transport issues for various educational and other activities to medical issues.
 Yes, and also to deciding who gets love and who gets to feel left out.

 From left : favourite, eldest, me.
 Ps.
-I hate blue.
+I hate wearing primary colours.

 Life would have been so much better for my parents and for me had they stopped at one child.
 Not me, I’m not that arrogant, my older sibling of course.
 I should never have been born really.
 Or given away at birth to somebody who wanted a child, a daughter.
 Only one.
 But I guess then I would never have known or loved my father.